peterhinch/micropython_ra8875/docs/GUI.md

 start the scheduler using that screen object.
 Control then passes to the
 scheduler: any code following this line will not run until the GUI is shut down and the scheduler is stopped (`Screen.shutdown()`).

+If the `uasyncio` event loop is to be instantiated with non-default arguments this should be done before calling `setup`.

 ## 3.1 Initialisation